-African Masks, the single most influential piece of African Art as well as, the most recognized, as such, all over the world.
-The masks we are featuring today are all hand carved from wood by Africa’s indigenous people; starting at the most southern part of the African desert all the way to the Sahara.
-The mask invariably goes hand-in-hand with the apropos attire that are worn in these Celebrations.
-They are either celebratory in nature: giving thanks for the great harvest.
+African wooden plank masks as wall decor, is an ideal decorating idea, in either a contemporary, traditional home or office space.
+Furthermore, African masks are also the single most influential piece of African Art as well as, the most recognized as such, all over the world.
+The masks we are featuring today are all hand carved from wood by Africa’s indigenous people.
+Also the mask invariably goes hand-in-hand with the apropos attire that are worn in these Celebrations.
+As a result these African tribal masks are either celebratory in nature: giving thanks for the great harvest.
 Spiritual: by initiating transformation or calling on the spirit for guidance or to thank them.
 And last but not least, religious in nature.
-The plank masks (Bedu Mask) happens to be the author of this blog’s all time favorite African masks.

 The wooden masks featured on this post cover page are from – Kenya’s Giryama people that hand carve these flat wooden post, to serve as tombstones called Kikangu.
 Furthermore, the grave markers have several functions; representing the Giryama’s way of life as well as, the ancestor’s spirits are honored by erecting these post.
 As a result, these markers also serves as conduit between the ancestral realm and the land of the living.

 The abstract and geometric forms and carved patterns of Kikangu serve as a roadmap representation of the spirit.
 The gravestone marker is also a tribute and blueprint of the deceased time on earth.